paperplanefactory/paperplane-photography-theme/README.md

 * sell single picture trough PayPal;
 * homepage layout adjustable to show one single random picture or a list of works;
 * gallery navigation is managed using the native system that WordPress uses to manage the attachments to a post;
-* gallery navigation works with keyboard arrows and on mobile devices with swipe gestures;
+* gallery navigation works with keyboard arrows on desktop and with swipe gestures on mobile devices;
 * every image has its own URL and a set of microdata based on [schema.org ImageObject](https://schema.org/ImageObject "schema.org ImageObject");
 * set custom logo for home button or just leave site title as text link;
 * optional custom post types for news and books;